Configure TLS certificates for inter-Splunk communication

 - You must have a private key file for each certificate file.

-- The key files that come with the certificates must be in RSA security format.
+- The key files that come with the certificates must comply with the Rivest-Shamir-Adelman (RSA) security algorithm.

 - Administrative access to the Splunk Enterprise instances that you want to secure